History & Evolution

 Using expansion joints to take up the shrinkage of the concrete

 The saw cuts are replaced by expansion joints at the edges of the concrete floor slab.
-In this example, the floor slab measures 40x40 metres (1600 m²) with 160 linear metres armoured joints.
-The jointing problem is reduced by 78% in comparison with saw cuts.
+In this example, the floor slab measures 40x40 metres (1600 m²) with 160 linear metres of armoured joints.
+The jointing problem is reduced in comparison with saw cuts.
 At first sight, this looks a good solution.
-However, the effectivity is strongly dependent on the intensity of forklift traffic and the static loads on the floor.
+However, the efficacy is strongly dependent on the intensity of forklift traffic and the static loads on the floor.

 An expansion joint protects the edges of the floor slabs.
-This unfortunately is not sufficient for certain forklift traffic.
+Unfortunately, this is not sufficient for certain forklift traffic.
 An expansion joint is also used as a day joint.
-This allows the finishing of floor sections according to a daily or longer-term deployment schedule or where there are limited concrete pour supplies.
-It is feasible to continue construction on an abutting section without the risk of cracking of poor attaching of the concrete.
+This allows for the finishing of floor sections according to a daily or longer-term deployment schedule or where there are limited concrete pour supplies.
+It is feasible to continue construction on an abutting section without the risk of cracking or poor attachment of the concrete.
 A correctly levelled out expansion joint is also an aid to the finishing of the floor.

 2007